 Here’s what your day trip to Sedona could look like:

 - Start your day with an early departure from Phoenix (7- 8 AM).

 - Drive 46 miles then stop for breakfast and coffee at Nora Jean’s Koffee Kitchen in Black Hill City – a hidden gem when traveling from Phoenix to Sedona.
 Between eating and driving around town, count to spend 1 hour here.

 - Consider either walking a part of the Black Canyon Trail or driving 21 miles north to spend time exploring Agua Fria National Monument.
 Either way, plan an extra 1 hour or more to do so.

 - Continue traveling 25 miles north on I-17 and stop to tour the grounds of Montezuma’s Castle National Monument.
 Count on spending 45 minutes here.

 - Drive to Sedona and grab lunch at either local favorite, Red Rock Cafe or The Hudson.
 The Hudson is a fabulous restaurant with an outdoor patio perched on a hillside overlooking the scenic red rocks.

 - Spend the afternoon viewing (and hiking at your leisure) Bell Rock, Cathedral Rock, and Chapel of the Holy Cross.

-- Take a 2-hour Broken Arrow Pink Jeep Tour.
-It has multiple departures throughout the day and it is easy to find the time that suits you best.
+- Take a 2-hour 4×4 tour.
+There are multiple departures throughout the day and it is easy to find the time that suits you best.